neelsoumya/basic_statistics/README.md

 # basic_statistics

 This is a repository for teaching the basics of statistics for data science and machine learning.
 It is intended for use in an introductory data science class.
-These materials can also be used by working professionals who want to learn the basics of data science, statistics and machine learning.
+These materials can also be used by working professionals in industry who want to learn the basics of data science, statistics and machine learning.

 * Type 1 and Type 2 errors and p value